jarrvis/st-lazy/readme.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/jarrvis/lazy-fetch)

-`lazy-fetch` is a Stencil component to make lazy API calls.
+`lazy-fetch` is a web component to make lazy API calls.
 Request is done after component is scrolled into viewport.
 You can set url, headers, http method and body over component params.
 Response will be given over events: either `resolved` or `error`.
 Take a look at [API](https://github.com/jarrvis/st-lazy/tree/master/src/components/lazy-fetch).
 You can also check [stencil-fetch](https://github.com/Fdom92/stencil-fetch) as `lazy-fetch` is based on it.

 ## Example
 ```html